Community Health Systems, Inc. (CYH) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Community Health Systems, Inc. (CYH) is $4.59, which is $1.8 above the current market price.
-The public float for CYH is 125.85M, and currently, short sellers hold a 8.56% ratio of that floaft.
-The average trading volume of CYH on November 15, 2023 was 1.35M shares.
+The average price suggested by analysts for CYH is $4.59, which is $1.62 above the current market price.
+The public float for CYH is 125.85M, and currently, shorts hold a 8.56% of that float.
+The average trading volume for CYH on November 22, 2023 was 1.35M shares.

 CYH’s Market Performance

-The stock of Community Health Systems, Inc. (CYH) has seen a 11.60% increase in the past week, with a -0.36% drop in the past month, and a -15.71% fall in the past quarter.
-The volatility ratio for the week is 7.69%, and the volatility levels for the past 30 days are at 7.73% for CYH.
-The simple moving average for the last 20 days is 15.58% for CYH stock, with a simple moving average of -31.73% for the last 200 days.
+The stock of Community Health Systems, Inc. (CYH) has seen a 10.32% increase in the past week, with a 15.92% rise in the past month, and a -8.97% fall in the past quarter.
+The volatility ratio for the week is 6.85%, and the volatility levels for the past 30 days are at 7.93% for CYH.
+The simple moving average for the last 20 days is 20.75% for CYH stock, with a simple moving average of -26.21% for the last 200 days.

 Analysts’ Opinion of CYH